gardener-attic/component-spec/doc/proposal/03-component-repository.md

 and can be referenced by the component descriptor in its *resources* or *sources* section.
 *Component Descriptors* are not allowed to reference local blobs of other *Component Descriptors* in their resources.

-When uploading a local blob, it is not required that the corresponding *Component Descriptor* already exists.
+When uploading a local blob, it is not REQUIRED that the corresponding *Component Descriptor* already exists.
 Usually local blobs are uploaded first because it is not allowed to upload a *Component Descriptor* if its local blobs not already exist.